dellacortelab/refinement/README.md

 # Scripts to run the Della Corte Lab CASP14 refinement method.
+#### Steps to run refinement:
-#### prep_struct.sh is used to prepare a pdb structure for input into an OpenMM refinement simulation.
+#### Use prep_struct.sh to prepare a pdb structure for input into an OpenMM refinement simulation.
-#### Main molecular dynamics trajectories are then created with refinement.py
+#### Use refinement.py to create 5 main molecular dynamics trajectories.
-#### After 5 of those trajectories have been created, get_rw_scores.py scores the frames of each trajectory using RWPlus
+#### After 5 of those trajectories have been created, use get_rw_scores.py to score the frames of each trajectory using RWPlus
-#### concat_frames.py is then used to concatenate frames top scoring frames into a single trajectory
+#### Then us concat_frames.py is to concatenate top scoring frames into a single trajectory
-#### avg_struct.sh will create a single averaged structure, run SCWRL4 on it to optimize sidechains, then energy minimize.
+#### avg_struct.sh can then create a single averaged structure from each top-scoring-frames trajectory, run SCWRL4 on it to optimize sidechains, then energy minimize.

 Dependencies:
 RWPlus, SCWRL4, Gromacs